What is an ultrasound?

 where the probe is moved over your skin.
 This is most common for pregnancy, muscles, liver, kidney and other internal organs, and uses a water-based gel to help the probe glide.

 where the probe is inserted into the body.
 You’ll either lie on your back or as instructed by your sonographer.
-The small probe is inserted gently into the vagina or rectum.
+The small probe is inserted gently into the vagina.
 This may be slightly uncomfortable, but not painful.

 After your scan